syncfusion/ej2-vue-docs/src/documenteditor/document-editor/feature-module.md

 # Feature modules

-Document editor features are segregated into individual feature-wise modules to enable selective referencing.
-By default, the document editor displays the document in read-only mode.
+Document Editor features are segregated into individual feature-wise modules to enable selective referencing.
+By default, the Document Editor displays the document in read-only mode.
 The required modules should be injected to extend its functionality.
-The following are the selective modules of document editor that can be included as required:
+The following are the selective modules of Document Editor that can be included as required:
 * **Print** - Prints the document.
 * **SfdtExport** - Exports the document as Syncfusion Document Text (.SFDT) file.
 * **Selection** - Selects a portion of the document and copy it to the clipboard.